 The focus of Global Fellowship’s Strategic Plan is To support our member organisations to provide a positive and engaging experience for their young people and priority will be given to projects which support this and which aim to maximise the impact of the funds provided.
 Proposals which include significant elements of “self-help” are more likely to succeed.
 That means that you need to commit your own resources or to raise a proportion of the funding yourself.

 Once we receive your proposals, the CEO will be in contact with you if he needs to obtain any further information.
-The SCP and CEO will work with you to present the application to the GF Executive Committee (ExCo) in the best possible light.
+CEO will work with you to present the application to the GF Executive Committee (ExCo) in the best possible light.

 ExCo meets twice a year: usually around March and October.
 It makes the final decision on any application for assistance.

 ExCo can respond to an application in any of the following ways:

 - approve the project and offer to invest the full sum

 - approve the project and offer to invest some of the money (leaving you to find another source of funding for the rest of the project)

 - approve the project as joint project (where a GF representative will form part of the project management or governance arrangements)